changsongyang/windows-activation/docs/en/windows_11_links.md

 # Windows 11 Download

-> - All download links lead to genuine files only.
+> - All download links lead to genuine files only
 >
 > - [FAQ](./genuine-installation-media#faq)